-NOTE 2: Besides our first Lab period you are not required to negotiate Tuesdays from 1:30 to 2:45 in our classroom, but keep in mind that it is a time that you, me, and your classmates have free in your schedules.
+NOTE 2: Besides our first Lab period you are not required to negotiate Tuesdays from 10:30 to 11:45, but keep in mind that it is a time that you, me, and your classmates have free in our schedules.
 (Remember--I WANT YOU TO KEEP THIS TIME FREE OF ALL OTHER APPOINTMENTS, to negotiate if necessary or if we need a make-up class for some reason.)
-But since partners will be assigned and exercises given out on Thursdays, it is perfectly fine to negotiate with your partner any time after class on Thursdays (Thursday pm, Friday, Saturday, Sunday, Monday, Tuesday or even Wednesday as long as you finish by 3 pm).
+But since partners will be assigned and exercises given out on Thursdays, it is perfectly fine to negotiate with your partner any time after class on Thursday (Thursday pm, Friday, Saturday, Sunday, Monday, Tuesday, or even Wednesday as long as you finish by 3 pm).

-NOTE 3: Please check email each day and respond quickly to your partner's requests to meet.
+NOTE 3: Please check email each day after an exercise is assigned and respond quickly to your partner's requests to meet.
 Also be considerate of each other's time.
 No negotiation need go longer than 1.5 hours or so.

-12. Contacting Me:
+11. Contacting Me: